ENVi is a volunteer organisation led by members nominated to represent our diverse field.

-Christine Healey, Vice President and Social Media Manager (General Member since 2011)
+Christine Healey, President and Social Media Manager (General Member since 2011)

-Curator Education and Community Learning at the Incinerator Gallery, Moonee Valley City Council.
-Christine previously enjoyed education and volunteer management roles at the Shrine of Remembrance and Heide Museum of Modern Art.
+Curator Education and Community Learning at the Incinerator Gallery.
+Christine previously worked at the Shrine of Remembrance and Heide Museum of Modern Art.
 Christine is a PhD candidate at RMIT University researching best practice and pedagogies of art museum educators.
-Christine’s formal qualifications include an MA in Arts Management from RMIT University and a BFA in Photography from the Victorian College of the Arts.
-Christine is a VIT registered teacher who values divergent thinking. @ChristineHealey linkedin/christinehealey
+Christine’s formal qualifications include a Dip.
+Ed, UniMelb, an MA in Arts Management, RMIT University and a BFA (Photography), Victorian College of the Arts.
+Christine is an experienced Visual Thinking Strategies (facilitator and trainer) who values divergent thinking. christinehealey.com.au

 Andrew Hiskens, General Member